DPGAlliance/publicgoods-scripts/packages/eligibility/README.md

 To run this eligibility form on your local machine, follow the development instructions in [publicgoods-scripts/README.md](https://github.com/unicef/publicgoods-scripts/blob/main/README.md).
 Then point your browser to http://localhost:8080/eligibility/ to see the result.

+Every time you make changes to the package, you need not repeat the entire development process.
+The steps to test your changes in the eligibility package in your local machine are given below:
+- Move to directory `/publicgoods-scripts/packages/eligibility`
+- Execute `npm run build`
+- Move back to `/publicgoods-scripts`
+- Execute `./scripts/moveFiles.bash`

+The changes will be reflected at http://localhost:8080/eligibility/.